yuniksung/project-sns/README.md

 # Memories
 This app is a fully responsive social media app that allows users to create, update, and delete posts.
+This app is deployed in Netlify for front-ends and Heroku for back-ends.

 ![demo](https://github.com/yuniksung/project-sns/blob/main/client/public/project-sns1.jpg?raw=true)

 ## Technologies Used
-React.js, React Hooks, Express.js, Node.js, Mongoose, MongoDB,@material-ui/core, @material-ui/icon, and more.
+React.js, React Hooks, Express.js, Node.js, Mongoose, MongoDB,@material-ui/core, @material-ui/icon, Heroku, and Netlify.

 ## Installation